 Don't forget gift cards!
 You can also gather up various gift cards to put in your Easter baskets.
 Think $10 iTunes, $15 Starbucks, Facebook, etc. It's all there in the gift card display at King Soopers.
 A cute Easter egg card would be a perfect way to hide the treat.
 I think I need to make a printable version for you.
 I'll get right on that!

 Single candy from the store's candy display.
 Instead of buying a giant bag of mixed chocolates or other candies, I like to pick up a single favorite for each kid.
 In this case, I picked up a 4 pack of Almond Joy.. because I'm going to eat 3 of them.

 Bags of snacks to fill plastic eggs.
-Instead of filling all our plastic Easter eggs with candy, I like to hit up the snack aisle for some favorites.
-Annie’s always has bunny shaped crackers and mini cookies that are perfect for Easter.
+Instead of filling all our plastic Easter eggs with candy, I like hitting the snack aisle for some favorites.
+Annie's always has bunny-shaped crackers and mini cookies that are perfect for Easter.

 I also picked up mini OREOs and a bag of Chex Mix.

 Oh how I love these funny face eggs I picked up at Kind Soopers Yesterday.
 They crack me up!

 If you want to fill the entire basket to show off everything you've included in it, it helps to start by adding some crinkled paper or tissue paper at the bottom of the basket, then covering with the grass.
 This will give a little bit of lift to your basket and hopefully help support all those fun treats.